 A key component to our treatment is helping individuals embrace the idea that there are benefits to sobriety that far outweigh simple abstinence.

 Our admission staff is available 24/7.
 We accept most forms of private insurance.
 Self-pay options are also available.

 Grapevine Valley Hope, the Valley Hope Association and all of our employees are in place to provide services for individuals, family members and the community at large affected by substance abuse/dependence and related circumstances.
 We take great pride in providing these services and greatly value the trust individuals have placed in us to provide them.
 If you, a family member or a friend are in need of our services, please contact us.
 For individuals inquiring about services, if Grapevine Valley Hope does not meet your needs, we will gladly assist you in obtaining services that will better fit your circumstances.

 Bob is our Community Service Clinician for Valley Hope’s Grapevine continuum for alcohol, drug and related treatment services.
 Bob is a credentialed counselor and has been involved in the chemical dependency treatment field since 2008.

 While at Grapevine Valley Hope, Bob has worked as a residential counselor, facilitated the family program and has worked for the Valley Hope outpatient program, as well.
 Bob enjoys helping others, meeting new people and talking about recovery.
 Patients and staff describe Bob as spiritual, compassionate and loving.
-He enjoys meeting new people and has a special place in his heart for new patients and their families.
+He has a special place in his heart for new patients and their families.
 His hope is to create a warm, friendly and welcoming experience for anyone seeking help.